person-al/person-al.github.io/_posts/2022-06-15-🛠️-poetry-generator.md

 ---

 As part of my work on [🛠️ Port of Detection]({% post_url 2022-06-03-🛠️-port-of-detection %}), I've started exploring generated text art.
 This page allows you to join me in that exploration.
+#### How it works
+Currently the system is as follows:
+1. I have a list of words categorized by part of speech
+2. I have a mapping of parts of speech to other parts of speech (e.g. "a noun can be followed by an adverb or a verb")
+3. For each line of poetry, the system[^1]:
+	1. picks a random starting word
+	2. based on the part of speech of that word, it picks a random follow-up part of speech (e.g. "the first word was a noun, let's find an adverb next")
+	3. based on the selected part of speech, pick a random next word
+	4. go back to step 2 until the line is over

+[^1]: You can see the javascript code itself [here](/assets/js/poetry_generator.js)

+Soon, I'd like to surface different controls on this page to allow you to surface better algorithms than the one above.
+But for now, I wanted to put this up and get feedback.
+Let me know what you think!

 #### Change the settings below and generate some poetry!
 <script type='text/javascript' src="/assets/js/poetry_generator.js"></script>
 <script>